Prince Edward Island Genealogical Society

 PEIGS Meeting Location

-The next meeting of the Prince Edward Island Genealogical Society (PEIGS) will be held Saturday, April 20, 2013 at Beaconsfield's Carriage House, located at the corner of Kent & West Streets in Charlottetown See Below.
+The meetings of the Prince Edward Island Genealogical Society (PEIGS) are held at Beaconsfield's Carriage House, located at the corner of Kent & West Streets in Charlottetown See Below.

 PEI Genealogical Society - 2013 Schedule of Events: